lucaschultz/vulnerable-web-applications/README.md

 - Remote code execution
 - SQL injection

-The vulnerabilities in this application are implemented in a straightforward manner, making them easy to identify by experienced programmers.
-It is important to note that the applications may contain other security issues that are not intended.
-Therefore, it is not recommended to use any of the code from this application as a model for building your own application; **this code is an example of what not to do**.
+The vulnerabilities in these applications are implemented in a straightforward manner, making them easy to identify by experienced programmers.
+It is important to note that the applications may contain other security issues that are unintended.
+Therefore, it is not recommended to use any of the code from these applications as a model for building your own application. **This code is an example of what not to do.**

 ## Installation

 ### Example Database

-The execution of the `sql-injection` enpoint depends on the [example database](https://www.sqlitetutorial.net/sqlite-sample-database/) from [SQLITE TUTORIAL](https://www.sqlitetutorial.net).
+The execution of the `sql-injection` enpoint depends on the [example database](https://www.sqlitetutorial.net/sqlite-sample-database/) from [SQLite Tutorial](https://www.sqlitetutorial.net).
 Download the file and move it into the [`assets` directory](./assets) as:

 ```txt
 assets/chinook.db
 ```

-The file is not included in this repository as the SQLITE TUTORIAL does not specify a license for the database.
+The file is not included in this repository as SQLite Tutorial does not specify a license for the database.
 If they allow, we may add the file to the repository in a future commit.

 ### Express Application